-We are now accepting applications for our Education Grants Program through December 1, 2017.
+We are no longer accepting applications for the 2017-2018 redwood grants.
+Please check back again in May for the next grant cycle.
 League education grants are available to schools, park cooperating associations, and other qualified nonprofits engaged in high quality and meaningful redwood education.

 The League’s Education Grants Program funds projects that:

 - Provide engaging, firsthand experiences of redwood forests for youth (pre-K — college); for example, through field trips, park interpretive programs, service projects, and after-school or family programs among the redwoods.

 - Connect youth to the redwoods who would not normally have the opportunity to visit the forests through culturally relevant projects that reflect the changing demographics of California and the United States including, but not limited to:

 » Projects that connect rural redwood region communities with the forest resource in their backyards.

 » Projects that connect urban communities with local, regional or distant redwoods.